Guy-L/parakit/README.md

 Getting the information you need should be intuitive even for novice programmers.
 If you're not sure how to get something done programatically, you can try to give `game_entities.py` and `AnalysisTemplate` to a language model like ChatGPT.

 If the result of your analysis includes a plot of the game world, you'll want to extend `AnalysisPlot` instead of `Analysis` and implement `plot()`.
 There's many examples of plotting analyzers for each type of game entity.
 You can add any of these to your plot by calling their `plot()` method inside of your own (see `AnalysisPlotAll`).
+The latest recorded frame is stored in `lastframe` (though you can store any frame you want to have plotted there instead).

 State extraction over time can be a computationally heavy process, and the `exact` setting (which is on by default) will slow the game down as needed to ensure that no frame may be skipped as a result.
 Depending on your needs, you can speed up this process by disabling the extraction of various entities (bullets, enemies, items or lasers) in `settings.py`.
 States can also include screenshots if you need a visual of a particularly interesting frame (see `AnalysisMostBulletsFrame` as an example), but this behavior is off by default as it slows down extraction significantly.